yxwonglearning/crm/README.md

 ## Low-Code CRM Direction

-The long-term direction is to turn Amperes CRM into a low-code, fully customizable CRM platform where admins can create modules, forms, pages, and automation without editing source code.
+The long-term direction is to turn  CRM into a low-code, fully customizable CRM platform where admins can create modules, forms, pages, and automation without editing source code.
 Weaver e-cology and e-Builder are useful references for the platform concept, especially the separation between form building, page publishing, data rules, and action-flow automation.

 ### Target Admin Experience